 best kids Halloween books!
 They’re not scary so they’re perfect for preschoolers.

 It’s that time of year again where the leaves start to change color, the air gets a little colder, and pumpkin spice everything starts to show up in stores.

 Yes, it’s officially autumn and that means Halloween is just around the corner!
 If you’re looking for some fun, not-so-spooky picture books to read with your kids this Halloween, you’re in luck.

+favorite preschool books that are perfect for kids ages 2-5.
 None of these books are too scary, so they’ll be perfect for kids who are just starting to get into the Halloween spirit.

 And best of all, they’re all available at your local library or bookstore.
 So grab a few and get ready for some fun autumn reading!

 Halloween is such a fun holiday to celebrate with little ones.
 Preschoolers are so excited about dressing up and getting candy from their neighbors and loved ones.

 But, they may also be a little scared of spooky things.
 Gear up for Halloween with a collection of not-so-spooky Halloween books that will help them prepare for trick-or-treat night.